evie-lau/Unifi-gateway-wpa-supplicant/README.md

 > systemctl daemon-reload
 > systemctl enable reinstall-wpa.service
 ```
-This service should run on startup, and do it's thing to install and startup wpa_supplicant.
+This service should run on startup.
+It will check if `/sbin/wpasupplicant` got wiped, and if our package files exist.
+If both are true, it will install and startup wpa_supplicant.

 <details>
 <summary><h3>(Optional) If you want to test this...</h3></summary>